 Other Occasions For White Roses

 White roses don't only lend themselves to weddings and funerals.
 Because the meaning of white roses is so versatile, you can gift them to other important people in your life.
 They can be given to your close family or others who support you.
 This is because the white rose can also represent your appreciation for another person’s support- it is a way of telling someone else that they are guiding you through your life.
 You might also encounter white roses at a graduation party.
-They are often gifted to the recent graduates as a way to tell them that they are on a journey to a new beginning and that you are there to support them if they need it.
+They are often gifted to recent graduates as a way to tell them they are on a journey to a new beginning and that you are there to support them if they need it.
 White roses are also seen as a way to restore balance in life, so you can send them to a sick friend as a symbol of good health, to your new neighbors or friends that are moving away as they convey changes and new beginnings in life, or to someone who is struggling, as white roses can also stand for wishing someone a prosperous future.

 Symbolism in Numbers